by David Fuentes, Ph.D.

 [1] FROM MOTION TO MEANING: THE EXPRESSIVE POWER OF THE MELODIC GESTURE

 In contrast, a gesture is a kinetic force.
-A gesture harnesses motion to convey meaning with immediacy.
+A gesture harnesses conviction and emotion to convey meaning with immediacy.
 We wave our hands to say “Stop!”
 “Slow down!” or “Come closer!”
 We put a finger to our lips to ask for silence.
 Yet the majority of the gestures we make throughout each day don’t carry specific messages: instead, they capture and convey the conviction and feeling beneath our words.
 Likewise, as the notes in a melody move, they trace out sonic shapes that embody the same emotional energy as the gestures we make with our hands and bodies when we talk.

 a.
 From figure to gesture: how motion becomes expression.